-- Evaluate personal goals and priorities based on their experiences in the JA Inspire program. - Identify next steps, including exploration of post-high school education and networking opportunities.
+- Evaluate personal goals and priorities based on their experiences in the JA Inspire program. - Identify next steps, including exploration of high school coursework and other research.

 Video: Reflection and Next Steps

 Students will access the video in their digital student guidebook.
 You can preview the video at https://data.ja.org/s/VAkAAA.